Coronando/TFE4152_project_2022/README.md

   - [Todo:](#todo)
   - [AIM-Spice:](#aim-spice)
   - [HDL:](#hdl)

+## File structure:
+Fuck it, I'll do it later.

 ## How do I even use this code?
 All of the code lives in the GitHub repo: [TFE4152_project_2022](https://github.com/Coronando/TFE4152_project_2022).
 You can choose to clone it to your own machine, but I would rather you put it on your *Hjemmeområde*.
 In addition, to simplyfy further, I've made a *Personlig Gruppe* called "stud_tfe4152gr60".
 If you want to access either, the instructions should be clear on [Insidas aricle on "koble til nettverksområde med Mac OS X"](https://i.ntnu.no/wiki/-/wiki/Norsk/Koble+til+nettverksomr%C3%A5de+med+Mac+OS+X).
 Alternative operating systems have their own guide, just use Google or ask me.